 Prior to 2008, the Act required that capital of permanently endowed funds be maintained in perpetuity.
 In 2008, the Act was revised to allow the Foundation to make distributions of up to 7% of the original contributed capital to the fund as determined at 2008, subject to the Board's approval.
-There were no distributions of capital in 2016 or 2015.
+There were no distributions of capital of permanently endowed funds subject to Board approval in 2017 or 2016.

-13. Comparative information:
+14. Comparative information: